LayMui/website-hugo/exampleSite/content/english/about.md

 Here is my personal vision statement:

-I become a certified Divine Healing Technician
+To become a certified Divine Healing Technician

-to operate in the fullness of the Holy Spirit and be effective in doing the Father's business.
+to operate in the fullness of the Holy Spirit and be effective in doing my Father's business.

 Learn more about me on [GitHub](https://github.com/LayMui/).